 Airline Transportation Services are partially intangible

 The intangibility of airline service makes quantifying its value more complex since it’s based on the customer’s experience.
 Airlines rely on sources of information relating to their service to understand how their service is performing such as repurchasing decisions, customer satisfaction scores from company surveys, and also user review platforms (i.e. Yelp!, TripAdvisor).
-By gathering information about how their customers satisfaction they can improve their operations to cater to the maximization of that perceived value.
+By gathering information about how their customer’s satisfaction can improve their operations to cater to the maximization of that perceived value.

 Low-cost airlines have to pay very close attention to the intangibility of the airline transportation service, especially when entering new markets that have never experience the low-cost airline model.
-Paying attention to the customer’s perception of value has being fundamental to changes that VivaColombia has made since it began operations.
+Paying attention to the customer’s perception of value has to be fundamental to changes that VivaColombia has made since it began operations.
 As the voice of the customer has come through, they have assimilated that feedback by establishing different fare classes and changes to their reservation system in order to control and increase customer satisfaction of their services.

 Airline Transportation Services Involve Customizations

-Airlines as transportation service provider take a high level of customizations to its core offering.
-One of these service customizations involve setting and providing scheduled flight routes which in turn potential flyers select after determining their travel plans.
+Airlines as a transportation service provider take a high level of customizations to its core offering.
+One of these service customizations involves setting and providing scheduled flight routes which in turn potential flyers select after determining their travel plans.
 In order for this to be of value, VivaColombia has to be sufficiently flexible to meet the demands of the flyers went comes to the routes and schedules it offers.

 Another aspect of the service that involves high customization is the airline’s a-la-carte enhancements to the flyer’s experience.
 VivaColombia has an array of enhancements that can be added to the reservation for further customization.
-Some examples of these customizations include: priority boarding, seat assignment, meals, drinks, among other perks.
+Some examples of these customizations include priority boarding, seat assignment, meals, drinks, among other perks.

 Airline Transportation Services can’t be completely inventoried